Maine Ski Areas

 "Where the Mountain Meets the Sea".
 It is truly a unique experience to be skiing and enjoying views of the Atlantic and Penobscot Bay.
 Classic New England trails like Spinnaker and Northeaster offer nearly 1,000 vertical of exhilaration.
 Camden Snow Bowl offers affordable family skiing or riding by the sea by day or under the lights at night, and the 500' Snow Tubing Hill and 400' Toboggan chute, ice skating on the pond.
 Vertical Drop: 850'.
-4 Lifts: 1 Double Chair, 2 T-Bars, 1 Handle Tow.
-12 Trails: 2 Beginner, 7 Intermediate, 3 Most Difficult3.
+1 Triple Chair, 1 Double Chair, 2 T-Bars, 1 Handle Tow.
+12 Trails: 2 Beginner, 7 Intermediate, 3 Most Difficult.
 Terrain Park.
 Night skiing.
 45% Snowmaking.
 Hosmer Pond Road, Camden - 207-236-3438 / 207-236-4418

 Eaton Mountain l Skowhegan

 Eaton offers a large mountain experience with everything from glades to a snowboard park, and affordable tickets for the entire family.
 Lights cover the 622' mountain for night skiing seven days a week.

 Vertical Drop: 622'.
 1 Double Chair.
 18 Trails: 5 Beginner, 7 Intermediate, 6 Most Difficult.
 80% Snowmaking.
 Night skiing 7 nights a week.
 Ski School, Rentals, Cafeteria & Lounge.
 Lambert Road, Skowhegan 207-474-2666